-This six-day course is designed to facilitate comprehension, analyzing and implementation of the facts and science given the circumstances associated with risk-based response/decision-making.
+This 6-day course is designed to facilitate comprehension, analyzing and implementation of the facts and science given the circumstances associated with risk-based response/decision-making.

-Experienced Hazardous Materials Technician Level Responders and related Department of Defense and National Guard CST, and U.S. Coast Guard personnel that may be responsible for interpreting and implementing activities related to the facts, science, and circumstances of the incident in order to implement a risk based response.
+Experienced hazardous materials technician-level responders and related Department of Defense and National Guard Civil Support Team, and U.S. Coast Guard and law enforcement personnel that may be responsible for interpreting and implementing activities related to the facts, science and circumstances of the incident in order to implement a risk-based response.

 Incident Command System (ICS)-100-level and ICS-200-level training.
 Preferred courses are Q0462 and Q0463, available through NFA Online.
 Chief’s signature on the application attests that the applicant has completed this required training.